Which companies offer the cheapest non-owner car insurance in North Carolina?

 The bottom line: Non-owner car insurance in North Carolina

-Drivers in North Carolina may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Drivers in North Carolina might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 In North Carolina, non-owner car insurance costs an average of $470, with State Farm offering the most affordable rates.
 Based on our research, State Farm stands out as the best overall option.
 Remember, factors like your age, gender and driving history can significantly affect your insurance rates.